LumIT-Automation/api-vmware/docs/VirtualMachine-deploy-POST_Readme.txt

     - If the deviceType of a disk is different from the one in the template with the same label the disk is converted (if the storage support the format).
     - If the datastoreMoId is not valid (there is not a datastore with that moId or the datastore is not connected with that host/cluster) the deploy fail with a 400 error.
+    - "deviceType": can have one of these values: "thin", "thick lazy zeroed", "thick eager zeroed".

 "new" dict key:
     - If the key missing, no new disk are added.